 First, you want to provide positive evidence that the relationship that you claim exists does in fact exist.
 I poke you.
 You jump.
-That's positive evidence of direct cause and effect.
+That is positive evidence of direct cause and effect.
 I find a relationship between religiosity and attitude about same-sex marriage.
-That's positive evidence that these two attributes of a person are related, but not necessarily in a causal way.
+That is positive evidence that these two attributes of a person are related, but not necessarily in a causal way.

 Second, you want to eliminate other possible explanations.
 I put you in a soundproof room and poke you.
 That eliminates noise as a possible explanation for you jumping.
 I could put a blindfold on you, too.
-Then you wouldn't jump just because you saw me start to move.
-These are simple examples, but to eliminate alternative explanations is usually very difficult.
+Then you would not jump just because you saw me start to move.
+These are simple examples.
+In research, eliminating alternative explanations is usually very difficult.

 One approach is to try to eliminate or account for non-experimental, confounding, or extraneous variables.
 Except for the experimental group of designs, as a practical matter this means we need to eliminate or account for relationships that we already understand or know about.
 For example, you want to know why adolescents get involved in gangs.
-We already know that kids from poor families, kids in "bad" neighborhoods, kids who have a parent in jail, and kids in foster homes are more apt to become involved in gangs than kids from wealthier families, etc. These are well-established relationships and there is no reason to "re-study" this.
+We already know that early exposure to community violence has a strong positive relationship with adolescent gang membership.
+This is a well-established relationship and there is no reason to re-study this if your only research question is "Does exposure to community violence lead to gang membership?"
 Doing so will just cost you time and money and probably make it harder for you to understand the more universal processes and phenomena at work that lead kids to become a gang member.
-Why not study kids involved in gangs from intact, middle class households in nice communities?
-You haven't "eliminated" all non-experimental, confounding or extraneous variables, but you have "got rid of the obvious" so that you can concentrate on what we do not know.
+Why not study kids involved in gangs who have not been subjected to repeated community violence?
+You could go further and look at other well-established patterns and eliminate those factors from your study.
+You have not eliminated all non-experimental, confounding or extraneous variables, but you have removed the obvious so that you can concentrate on what we do not know.

-Another good way to "eliminate other explanations" is to use a theoretically comparative approach in which you draw upon two or more "competing" theoretical explanations and see which one best explains your observations (your data).
-Again, you can't compare every relevant theory, but you can at least compare major "contenders" and move our understanding forward by finding out which one seems to provide the best explanation.
+Another good way to "eliminate other explanations" is to use a theoretically comparative approach in which you draw upon two or more "competing" theoretical explanations to discover which one best explains your observations (your data).
+Again, you cannot compare every relevant theory, but you can at least compare major contenders and move our understanding forward by determining which one seems to provide the best explanation.

-The take home lesson: do not just focus on providing positive evidence that your explanation is the "right" or valid one.
-Think about innovative ways to "rule out" other explanations or to move us past what we already understand and know.
+The take home lesson: do not focus solely on providing positive evidence that your explanation is the right or valid one.
+Think about innovative ways to rule out other explanations or to move past what we already understand and know.